 Many doctors prescribe a blood thinner called warfarin because it’s much less expensive and doctors have used it for a long time.
 But it requires frequent blood tests to make sure the dose is correct.
 Warfarin also interacts with many foods and medicines.

 If you take a newer blood thinner, you will not need frequent blood tests.
 Plus, the newer medicines don't interact with foods.
-Newer blood thinners include Eliquis, Pradaxa, and Xarelto.
+Newer blood thinners include apixaban (Eliquis), dabigatran (Pradaxa), edoxaban (Savaysa), and rivaroxaban (Xarelto).

 One of the biggest concerns with blood thinners is the risk of bleeding.
 Even a minor cut may bleed a lot.
 Always be sure to call your doctor if any bleeding doesn’t stop.
 There is also the concern of more serious bleeding from an injury.
 If you fall or hit your head, it’s a good idea to call your doctor.